 - Smith & Nephew R3 Acetabular System metal liners

 - Medronic implantable pain medication pump in 2013

 Should I Contact an Attorney?

 Yes!
 If you think you have been injured by a defective medical device, you should contact an experienced personal injury attorney right away.
-The attorney will need to determine the applicable statute of limitations (how long you have to file your claim) and depending on the facts of the case, several statutes might apply (products liability, medical malpractice, and wrongful death, for example.)
+The attorney will need to determine the applicable statute of limitations (how long you have to file your claim) and depending on the facts of the case, several statutes might apply (products liability, and wrongful death, for example.)
 An extended statute of limitations for defective products up to 12 years from the date of manufacture might apply, depending on notice of the defect.